 Also known as March of the Wooden Soldiers (and remade by Disney in 1961), Babes in Toyland has become a perennial Christmas favorite all while having virtually nothing to do with Christmas.
-Based loosely on Victor Herbert's 1903 operetta, it's mainly a vehicle for this slapstick antics and wordplay of comedy team Laurel and Hardy, who play a pair of toymakers in a land populated by nursery-rhyme and fairy-tale characters.
+Based loosely on Victor Herbert's 1903 operetta, it's mainly a vehicle for the slapstick antics and wordplay of comedy team Laurel and Hardy, who play a pair of toymakers in a land populated by nursery-rhyme and fairy-tale characters.
 The main plot is about the evil Silas Barnaby trying to blackmail Little Bo Peep into marrying him by threatening to foreclose on the mortgage of her mother, who happens to be the old woman who lives in the shoe.
 So yes, this movie involves the foreclosure of a shoe.

 What, you may wonder, does this have to do with Christmas?
 Well, Laurel and Hardy do work for the man who makes toys for Santa Claus (apparently instead of employing elves, he outsources his manufacturing), and Santa shows up briefly to inspect the wooden soldiers of the alternate title.
 He complains that Laurel and Hardy have built him 100 six-foot soldiers instead of 600 one-foot soldiers, and then storms off.
 Later the bumbling duo uses a fake Christmas present as a ruse to try to trick Barnaby, but the characters specifically note that it isn't Christmastime.
 The wooden soldiers play into the movie's climax, and they've become part of the iconography of the holiday season, but again, the actual action is unrelated to Christmas.